tytzM17/Lokian.eth/README.md

 Ongoing
 - Create donate tab and donor table
 - Display token amount on top right
-- Maybe change donate to burn and donors to firebugs

 - Deploy and test to evm compatible testnets (mvp)
 - Deploy to evm compatible mainnets (mvp)